-The American Express Fine Hotels and Resorts Program (FHR) lets you enjoy the beaches in Hawaii to the landscapes of Italy with premium benefits — and without hotel elite status.
-You’ll get cost-saving benefits at more than 2,600 top-rated properties worldwide, which can add significantly to the value of The Platinum Card® from American Express, The Business Platinum Card® from American Express, the Centurion® Card from American Express or The American Express Corporate Platinum Card®.
+The American Express Fine Hotels + Resorts® program (FHR) lets you enjoy the beaches in Hawaii to the landscapes of Italy with premium benefits — and without hotel elite status.
+You’ll get cost-saving benefits at more than 1,800 top-rated properties worldwide, which can add significantly to the value of the American Express Platinum Card®, The Business Platinum Card® from American Express, the Centurion® Card from American Express or The American Express Corporate Platinum Card®.

-The program is packed with perks, such as a complimentary breakfast, guaranteed late checkout and a $100 experience credit.
+The program is packed with perks, such as a complimentary breakfast, guaranteed late checkout and a $100 credit at select properties.
 It’s a great way to have a VIP travel experience without having to spend enough to hit elite status.
-Plus, your eligible card comes with its own luxury benefits that can help cover the high annual fees when paired with American Express Fine Hotels + Resorts benefits.
+Plus, your eligible card comes with its own luxury benefits that can help cover the high annual fees when paired with American Express Fine Hotels + Resorts® benefits.

 Depending on where and when you book a hotel in the program, you can earn additional savings through resort-specific special offers.
 This may include free night stays, food and beverage credits and discounted nightly rates.

-American Express Fine Hotels + Resorts is worth it because you’ll get high-end benefits valued at around $550 per stay without holding elite status.
-This is a huge savings when stacked on top of rewards like 5X Membership Rewards® Points on prepaid hotels booked through American Express Travel with The Platinum Card® from American Express.
-Properties in the Fine Hotels + Resorts program range from large luxury hotels like the Fairmont Grand Del Mar in San Diego and independent hotels like The Lodge at Sea Island in St. Simons Island.
+American Express Fine Hotels + Resorts® is worth it because you’ll get high-end benefits valued at around $550 per stay without holding elite status.
+This is a huge savings when stacked on top of rewards like 5X Membership Rewards® points on prepaid hotels booked through American Express Travel® with the American Express Platinum Card®.
+Properties in the Fine Hotels + Resorts® program range from large luxury hotels like the Fairmont Grand Del Mar in San Diego and independent hotels like The Lodge at Sea Island in St. Simons Island.

 The downside is you have to book your stay through the American Express travel portal, where you won’t always get the best rate.
 If you’re a loyalty program member, you’ll also have to skip loyalty program points, and you may have to forgo your elite status benefits.

-That said, many hotels offer additional perks — like a free night — which can help bring down the total cost of your stay.
-Plus, you can combine other card benefits, like a hotel credit of up to $200 each year on select prepaid hotel bookings through American Express Travel.
+That said, many hotels offer additional perks — the third night free when you book a three-night stay — which can help bring down the total cost of your stay.
+Plus, you can combine other card benefits, like up to $300 back semi-annually (up to $600 total each year) on prepaid Fine Hotels + Resorts® or The Hotel Collection bookings through American Express Travel® if you have the American Express Platinum Card® or The Business Platinum Card® from American Express (minimum two-night stay required).

-American Express Fine Hotels + Resorts is available if you have The Platinum Card® from American Express, The Business Platinum Card® from American Express, The American Express Corporate Platinum Card® or the Centurion® Card from American Express.
+American Express Fine Hotels + Resorts® is available if you have the American Express Platinum Card®, The Business Platinum Card® from American Express, The American Express Corporate Platinum Card® or the Centurion® Card from American Express.

-When you book an American Express Fine Hotels + Resorts hotel through the American Express portal, you likely won’t be able to use hotel loyalty benefits or search for the lowest price, but the $550 value of these benefits will make up for it.
+When you book an American Express Fine Hotels + Resorts® hotel through the American Express portal, you likely won’t be able to use hotel loyalty benefits or search for the lowest price, but the potential value of these program benefits will help make up for it.

-The $100 experience credit is one of the most valuable benefits offered with Fine Hotels + Resorts.
+The $100 credit is one of the most valuable benefits offered with Fine Hotels + Resorts®.
 The hotel chooses the form of credit that you will receive, and you’ll be able to see what type of credit you’ll get upon booking.
-A general property credit or food and beverage credit are the two most popular credits you’ll find, but credits can be unique to each property.
+A general property credit or food and beverage credit are common credits you’ll find, but credits can be unique to each property.

 The credit may include: